linmx0130/BPNet/LSTMTagger/README.md

 ### Other

-Since this project is just a demo, don't hope it will get a state-of-the-art performence.
+Since this project is just a demo, don't hope it will get a state-of-the-art performance.
+This tagger use a character-level inference, which is much worse than sentence-level inference algorithm like Viterbi decoding.

+### Reference

+* Greff, Klaus, et al. *LSTM: A search space odyssey.* *arXiv preprint arXiv:1503.04069* (2015).

+* Tai, Kai Sheng, Richard Socher, and Christopher D. Manning. *Improved semantic representations from tree-structured long short-term memory networks.* *arXiv preprint arXiv:1503.00075* (2015).

+  ​